 Spread a bit of your dog's wet food, peanut butter, pureed pumpkin, or low-fat greek yogurt on this mat to provide a soothing enrichment activity.

 Dog Treat and Puzzle Balls

-For dinnertime, I give my dog Sookie her dry food in a Orbee-Tuff Mazee ball and it helps to slow down her eating and burn off some of her evening zoomies.
+For dinnertime, I give my dog Sookie her dry food in an Orbee-Tuff Mazee ball and it helps to slow down her eating and burn off some of her evening zoomies.
 It's fun to watch her figure out how to get the kibble out and push it around the house with her nose.
-If I need a quick way to keep her busy while I get something done, I'll throw in a few high value treats of varying sizes in the ball to make it harder.
+If I need a quick way to keep her busy while I get something done, I'll throw in a few high-value treats of varying sizes in the ball to make it harder.

 Stuffed Dog Toy Puzzles